sethforprivacy/sethforprivacy.com/content/posts/why-i-wont-recommend-grapheneos.md

 # Conclusion

-While I would generally be a strong advocate for open-source, privacy-concious versions of any tool, I find it hard to ignore malicious and aggressive behavior from a project's community, especially by the lead developer.
+While I would generally be a strong advocate for open-source, privacy-conscious versions of any tool, I find it hard to ignore malicious and aggressive behavior from a project's community, especially by the lead developer.

 I cannot put any trust in Daniel Micay and others attacking me, and therefore will not recommend a tool run by people willing to stoop to such levels to harass others they disagree with.

 GrapheneOS may very well be an excellent tool, but the community's behavior is anything but a positive indicator of the technical merit and longevity of the project.

 I want to be intentional about providing options for people to take control of their privacy.
-Community drama, legal battles, slandering, and harassment takes away from the important mission any OS like this: privacy and security.
+Community drama, legal battles, slandering, and harassment takes away from the important mission of any OS like this: privacy and security.
 This hurts those who want to better their life and it gets in the way of what is ultimately important.

 # Next steps